enriicola/enriicola/README.md

+-  🔭 this file is still Work in Progress :)

 # Hello World, I'm Enrico 😁

 ## I am currently studying Computer Science at the University of Genoa (IT) 📚